-In accordance with Law (5) ADIA makes available, as needed, to the Government of the Emirate of Abu Dhabi the necessary financial resources to secure and maintain the future welfare of the Emirate.
+In accordance with Law (5) ADIA, is required to invest and reinvest these funds and make available, as needed, to the Government of the Emirate of Abu Dhabi the necessary financial resources to secure and maintain the future welfare of the Emirate.

-ADIA is not involved with nor has any visibility on matters relating to the spending requirements of the Government of the Emirate of Abu Dhabi.
+ADIA is not involved with matters relating to the spending requirements of the Government of the Emirate of Abu Dhabi.